AdamVenis/adamvenis.github.io/_posts/2021-06-06-fibonacci-overkill.md

 title: "Fibonacci Overkill"
 mathjax: true
 ---
-We'll try to write an optimally fast solution to Project Euler's [Problem 2](https://projecteuler.net/problem=2), which asks us to find the sum of the even-valued Fibonacci numbers that do not exceed four million.
+Let's try to find a fast solution to Project Euler's [Problem 2](https://projecteuler.net/problem=2), which asks us to find the sum of the even-valued Fibonacci numbers that do not exceed four million.
 This is a beginner-level problem.
-After getting past the hump of realizing that Fibonacci numbers need to be cached/memoized/dynamic programming'd, a simple python solution might look like this:
+After getting past the hump of realizing that Fibonacci numbers need to be cached/memoized/dynamic programming'd, a typical python solution might look like this:

 ```python
 import timeit